jbemmel/srl-sflow-demo/README.md

 ## sFlow web interface

 Open a web browser to http://172.20.20.10:8008/html/index.html to see sFlow stats coming in.
-For the lab, only leaf1 is configured to send sFlow UDP packets to the collector:
+For the lab, only leaf1 is configured to send sFlow UDP packets to the collector, under `/system sflow`:
 ```
 A:leaf1# info
     admin-state enable